All Things Entertaining and Cultural

 By having Washington’s ear, and being backed judicially by John Marshall’s Supreme Court, Hamilton was able to establish a system that has served well for 232 years.
 His canny has been proven right by wanton attempts to change that system by Jefferson and Madison or, most disastrously by Andrew Jackson.
 Time has justified Hamilton.
 His outline for financing a great and diverse nation, and the code of law he advanced with Madison and John Jay, are linchpins of the American way.

 In American terms, Alexander Hamilton is one of the most important people who ever lived and worked to form our Union.

 Don’t get me wrong.
 Thomas Jefferson is equally instrumental in forming a lasting, well-founded America.
-He hust needed to wait until his time to do things that were right for his era but were often successful because Washington and Hamilton laid the groundwork and instituted a pragmatic, adaptable plan while Jefferson leaned more to sloppy anarchy.
-(Think what a mess the Louisiana Purchase would have been without Washington’s policies being there to guide such new events.)
+He just needed to wait until his time to do things that were right for his era but were often successful because Washington and Hamilton laid the groundwork and instituted a pragmatic, adaptable plan while Jefferson leaned more to sloppy anarchy.
+(Think what a mess the Louisiana Purchase would have been without Washington’s plans, years after his death, being there to guide such new events.)